Front-end Editing

 Overview

-The links are being placed in your HTML right before the field’s tag (or opening tag if field tag pair is used).
+By default, edit links are added into the HTML right before where the field tag is called (the opening tag if a field tag pair is used).

-Permissions: Users must be logged-in on the front-end of your site and must have a role assigned to them which allows them to access and edit content for that entry’s channel.
+Permissions: Users must be: a) logged-in on the front-end of the site and b) must have a role assigned to them which allows them to access and edit content for that entry’s channel.

 Saving Content

-After editing data, content can be saved by one of two ways:
+After editing data, content can be saved in one of two ways:

 Unsaved Changes

-When a user edits data and has unsaved changes, Pro will create an autosave of the entry and alert the user via a notification on the edit window with unsaved changes.
-The autosave is triggered based on the default autosave interval of 60 seconds.
-If you want to ensure users do not accidentally lose unsaved changes adjust the [autosave_interval_seconds] system config override to a lower interval between autosaves.
-A setting of 10 seconds is the recommendation.
+When a user has edited data and has unsaved changes, Pro will create an autosave of the entry and display an alert notification on the edit window with the unsaved changes.
+The autosave is triggered based on the autosave interval setting.
+If you want to ensure users do not accidentally lose unsaved changes, adjust the [autosave_interval_seconds] system config override to a shorter interval between autosaves.
+A setting of 10 seconds is recommended.

-Note: If the [autosave_interval_seconds] system config value was not previously changed, Pro will set this value at 10 seconds upon install.
+Note: If the [autosave_interval_seconds] system config value was not previously set, upon install, Pro will set this value in the config file to be 10 seconds.
+However, if for some reason this value is not set explicitly, the default value is 60 seconds.

 Example Usage: